 Windows are one of the best ways to allow natural light into your home during the daylight hours or let a cool breeze wash over your home.
-There are a lot of styles to choose from – ranging from more traditional styles to fully modern appointments – and picking the right style will go a long way towards creating the home of your dreams.
+There are a lot of styles to choose from – from more traditional styles to thoroughly modern appointments – and picking the right style will go a long way toward creating the home of your dreams.

 New Windows for Your Home

 Whether you’re redesigning or beginning from scratch in a new home, new windows can make a room come alive, define certain aspects of a room by allowing more floor-to-ceiling light in, and set off the style of an entire estate.
 So, let’s take a look at a few traditional and modern styles that are in vogue:

 - Casement Windows

 Casement windows are a homage to simpler times, but they’re definitely in swing right now.
 These windows allow a lot of light to filter into your rooms, and they open and close based on a hinge, usually at the bottom left of the casement window itself.

 With casement windows, there’s not much of a frame obstructing your view to the outside, making these windows great for allowing your family to bathe in ambient light and not miss a beat when picking up the natural surroundings.

 For all of these reasons, casement windows are trendy right now out West and make the perfect complement to a ranch-style home.

 Awning windows are somewhat similar to casement windows, except with awning windows, you typically open and close them vertically rather than horizontally.

 These kinds of windows go great in a living room with couches and open spaces since they bring in so much natural light.
 You can let in more or less fresh air based on how much you crack open awning windows, and the hinge typically runs vertically along the bottom to allow easy access.